simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 26-May 28 2024
+Solar Radiation Storm Forecast for May 27-May 29 2024

-              May 26  May 27  May 28
+              May 27  May 28  May 29
 S1 or greater    5%      5%      5%

 Rationale: No S1 (Minor) or greater solar radiation storms are expected.